 An unexpected new chapter has just been added to my adventure.
+I am embracing the digital nomad lifestyle.

 When I hatched this plan last September, I hoped that in those months the Covid situation would improve and that I'd return to an England that was in a better place than before I left.
 I was wrong.

-And so, with a few weeks left until my flight home I was left feeling pretty disheartened and worried about what I was flying back to.
+And so, with a few weeks left until my flight home, I was left feeling pretty disheartened and worried about what I was flying back to.
 Then I opened my eyes to an opportunity that had always been in front of me but that I had never given serious consideration.
 Fully embracing the Digital Nomad Lifestyle.

 When I decided that writing, blogging and content creation was going to be my career moving forward, one huge bonus was that I could do it anywhere that had WIFI.
 I am British, and my boyfriend is American and so for me to be with him but also still see my friends and family as much as I'd like to I needed freedom to travel.
 I wanted to have roots, but also flexibility.
 The best of both worlds.